| The way our ancestors cured ills.

 leaves and crush them to a powder, then keep them with your shaving gear

 and apply with the tip of your finger to knit up shaving wounds.
+Mosquito bite, overheating and shaving styptic are all from the Lion's

 Mouth / Toxics Watch Society /toxwatch@freenet.edmonton.ab.ca/ Revised: